REAL ESTATE AS AN INVESTMENT

 4. Hospitality – Hotels.

 The most commonly invested areas by middle-class people are, renting a home and retail buildings.
+Only corporates and big investors can look after commercial properties, and hospitals like hotels, resorts, etc.

 RENTAL YIELD:

-This is the important parameter which we all should have in our mind before building a home or retail shop for renting.
+This is the important parameter that we all should have in mind before building a home or retail shop for renting.
 Every investment should have some amount of return.
 So, the return is calculated by, the capital yield per year divided by Total capital on Investment.
 In the same way, rental yield should be calculated,

 Rental yield = (Total Rent Collected – Maintenance Charges)/Total Investment on building